Computer Vision, Discrete Optimization

 I obtained my M.Sc. in Physics from the University of Vienna and my PhD. in Computer Graphics from the TU Wien under the supervision of Michael Wimmer.
 During my doctoral studies, I worked on anti-aliasing and medical visualization.
 My current research interest is computational fabriction in general and appearance modeling in special.

 I am currently a postdoc researcher at IST Austria in Chris Wojta Group.
 I am interested in physics-based simulation and modeling natural phenoma as well as geometric modeling.
-I obtained my PhD in 2016 at the University of Grenoble-Alpes, supervised by Stefanie Hahmann and Damien Rohmer.
+I obtained my PhD in 2016 at the University of Grenoble-Alpes, supervised by Stefanie Hahmann and Damien Rohmer of the Imagine Team.
 I got an Engenieering Degree in 2013 from the school ENSIMAG (Grenoble INP) of Grenoble, France.

 computer vision, machine learning